NYU Tandon and Bridgewater Associates Tackle Acute Shortage of Minority Groups in Cybersecurity

 - A free five-year subscription will allow graduates to audit the newest versions of the online courses they took as Cyber Fellows — important because coursework typically updates every semester, as new threats emerge.

-The current Cyber Fellows program is structured as a part-time curriculum to accommodate working professionals, but a full-time, two-year program will be added in fall 2019.
+The current Cyber Fellows program is structured as a part-time curriculum to accommodate working professionals, and is now also available full-time.
 For those without a background in computer science, NYU Tandon offers the Bridge to Tandon to qualified Cyber Fellows applicants.
 It provides the foundation they need to apply to a rigorous master’s degree program in cybersecurity – within 26 weeks and for $1,500.

 About the New York University Tandon School of Engineering